superfaceai/docs/docs/guides/how-to-create.md

 # How to Create a Capability: Overview

-While the [Superface catalog](https://superface.ai/catalog) continuously grows, it's possible your particular use-case or provider might be missing.
 This guide walks you through the process of authoring new capabilities, from setting up the environment to running the capability in production.

 ## Understand the Superface Terms